 |Sr. No.||Subject||Maximum Marks|

-IBPS PO Prelims cut off-
+Prelims cut off-

 |Category||English Language||Quantitative Aptitude||Reasoning Ability|

-(ii)-IBPS PO Prelims cut off based on the total marks:
+(ii)-Cut off based on the total marks:

 |Sr. No.||Category||Cut Off|

-IBPS considers the total number of correct answers in the IBPS PO prelims exam and applies the penalty for total wrong answers.
+IBPS considers the total number of correct answers in the prelims exam and applies the penalty for total wrong answers.
 The total mark after applying the penalty is the candidate’s corrected score which is used to make the final scorecard of the candidate.

 There may be different questions for different subjects in different shifts and the level of difficulty also will be different for different shifts.
 So to make a fair decision on the final scorecard candidates’ marks normalized according to the difficulty level of questions asked in different shifts.